The 2023 Family Home Visiting Directory

 at home and in their community.
 Children who meet healthy physical and cognitive development benchmarks during the first three years are more likely to be prepared for school, have stronger relationships, and ultimately have healthier, more stable and prosperous lives.

 During the first three years of life, a positive, healthy relationship with a parent or caregiving figure is the most important factor for successful development.
 These relationships not only provide a safe and healthy environment for physical growth, but also positive interactions that support healthy emotional and social development, and learning.

 Without opportunities to achieve desired outcomes for children and families living in poverty, we can expect to see continued stress which can lead to negative health and educational outcomes for children.

 Currently, one in three infants and toddlers live in poverty in Minnesota.
 Research shows financially stressed families are more likely to have strain and instability that pressures relationships between parent and child.

-Opportunities and support to develop secure attachment with their children
+Opportunities and support to develop secure attachment with their children,

-Connections to community resources
+Connections to community resources.

 Interested in receiving news and updates from the Coalition?
-Join our mailing list!

-St. David's Center for Child & Family Development has served as the lead agency and fiscal host for the Minnesota Coalition for Targeted Home Visiting since 2020.
+St. David's Center for Child & Family Development has served as the lead agency and fiscal host for the Minnesota Coalition for Family Home Visiting since 2020.
 Additional support is received by the Greater Twin Cities United Way and the Sheltering Arms Foundation.